sap-tutorials/Tutorials/tutorials/hana-cloud-sqltools-create-schema/hana-cloud-sqltools-create-schema.md

 ### Explore auto-commit (optional)

-Auto-commit is a setting that, when enabled, causes each SQL statement to be immediately committed to the database.
+Auto-commit is a setting that when enabled, causes each SQL statement to be immediately committed to the database.
 When auto-commit is off, multiple statements can be executed and then committed or rolled back together.

 There are two auto-commit settings: